polivera/micraw/README.md

 # micraw
-A web crawler writen in elixir
+A web crawler written in elixir